-Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
+Key management personnel include those persons having authority and responsibility for planning, directing, and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consists of members of the Company's Board of Directors and corporate officers, including the Company's Chief Executive Officer and President and Chief Financial Officer.

-Remuneration attributed to key management personnel for the three and nine months ended September 30, 2018 and 2017 is summarized as follows:
+Remuneration attributed to key management personnel for the years ended December 31, 2018 and 2017 is summarized as follows: